korteke/shibboleth-vagrant/README.md

 # Shibboleth-vagrant
 Vagrant box - Shibboleth IdP3 + SP 2.x testing environment

+Shibboleth SP / IdP are almost on factory settings.
+So IdP wont release any attributes to the SP.

 ## Prereqs
 * Virtualbox (or other vagrant compliant virtualization "engine")